MolSSI-Education/python_scripting_cms/_episodes/04-tabular_data.md

 {: .challenge}

 > ## Project Extension 2
 > Some of these are actually the same bond length; for example, O to H1 and H1 to O refer to the same bond length.
 Remove the duplicates from your list.
-(This is by far the hardest extension to the project.)
 >
 >> ## Solution
 >>